 So I dug deeper.
 Maybe I’d help people invest in their own deals once I had enough experience under my belt to actually give good advice.

-Or I’d use my skills as a marketer to grow websites and monetize them.
+Or I’d use my skills as a marketer to grow websites and monetize them (like this Basketball site).
 It’s basically what I’ve been helping companies do for the last 6+ years and I love the game.

 And then it sort of hit me.